 COUNTDOWN – practice mode

-Countdown is a highly effective computerized program providing homeroom teachers and/or math teachers with a quick and easy teacher tool to provide fact practice.
+Countdown is a highly effective computerized program providing homeroom teachers and/or math teachers with a quick and easy teacher tool to provide the MISSING LINK to fact practice.
 Countdown allows the teacher to target specific groups or levels of facts appropriate for the learner’s grade level.
 In addition to selecting grade levels, teachers can also be very specific regarding the following practice conditions:

 NOTE: Refer to the attached list of settings recommended for each grade level.

 COUNTDOWN is also a computerized teacher tool with an assessment mode.
 Countdown adds a means of accountability, especially for the older student.
 Please be aware that kindergarten, first grade and even some second-grade students may not be mature enough for timed fact tests unless special care is provided.

 Young Learners and Timed Tests

 For the young learner I would not assign a grade to these “tests” in early learning grades.
 In fact, I would never call them a test to the young learner.
 Instead, I would use the term “race” to entice them.
 Give the early students the maximum time appropriate for their grade and the minimum amount of recommended facts.
 I would even ask them to put their pencils down and allow them to observe the fact “race” before they engage in the challenge.
 Then challenge them to “race” the timer as they write the entire equation they see, hear and say.
 Some students will finish before others.
 To keep that student engaged, challenge him/her to see how many times they can write the fact before it disappears from view.